EricaLinaG/Emacsn/README.md

 When a profile is installed it will automatically add in any pre-defined server profiles or alternative invocations which apply.
-_Make uncomments lines beginning with `;;<profile>` from .emacs-profiles.el._
+_Emacsn uncomments lines beginning with `;;<profile>` from .emacs-profiles.el._
+It does also create a server profile entry for each installation.

+Persist your code by putting them back into [emacs-profiles-orig.el](https://github.com/EricaLinaG/Emacsn/blob/main/emacs-profiles-orig.el).
+This file is the basis for the next fresh install of Emacsn.

+With the proper comment prefix it will install its self.
 Modify _.emacs-profiles.el_ to add new ones or change their names.

-Persist them by putting them back into [emacs-profiles-orig.el](https://github.com/EricaLinaG/Emacsn/blob/main/emacs-profiles-orig.el).
-This file is the basis for the next install of Emacsn.
+You can of course just check your _.emacs-profiles.el_ in with everything else.
+That does get tricky if you have more than one Emacsn.

 ### Emacs Boot entries and installations.

+For each installation profile installed there are two chemacs entries made, one as the name given, and another with a _-server_ prefix, which is a server.

 #### How to see what is there.

   - `make status`
   - `make show-profiles`

+#### Adding new boot profile entries
+    - make insert-profile name=foo profile=stable
+    - make insert-server-profile name=foo-server profile=stable

+It is very easy to add new entriest which point at other installations, although I'm not sure why you would.

 #### See it all your way